babanikrishna/United-Airlines-App/README.md

 **Built with ❤️ using SwiftUI and Liquid Glass**

-*This is a UI recreation project for educational and portfolio purposes.*
+*This is a UI recreation project for learning purposes.*